amitpingale92/Stock-Market-Prediction/README.md

 # Data sources
 The project requires multiple data sources:
 ● Text based online posts and news article for Sentiment Analysis. <br>
-● Financial data from websites that will be used to train & test machine learning algorithms.
+● Financial data from websites that will be used to train & test machine learning <br>
+algorithms.
 Real-Time Data Sources
 ○ ○